rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ## Check package.json

-`package.json` is a file created by npm with some configurations, including the packages which we installed before.
+`package.json` is a file created by npm with some configurations, including the packages which we installed before using the command `npm init -y`.

-After the installations, I will open the project at VS Code and verify the file package.json, take a look at dependencies:
+After the installations, I will open the project folder named Register in VSCode and verify the file package.json.
+Let's take a look at the dependencies in the file:

 ![package.json](/assets/img/tutorials/first-frontend-web3-injected/image-04.png)